jackoconnordev/modern_c/README.md

 I get accepted).

 TODO:
-- [] Learn how to link multiple c files (*.o files?) together instead of creating a lib directory lol.
+- [x] Learn how to link multiple c files (*.o files?) together instead of creating a lib directory lol.
+  - Just pass multiple source files as arguments to the compiler \*facepalm\*